Creating a Learning Environment

 - Prepare the child for change; give concrete reminders of time remaining or amount of work left before transition depending on the child’s cognitive level.
 Use visual strategies such as sand timers or time timer (available from companies such as www.sensorydirect.com ; www.rompa.com).

 - Use a preferred item to distract the child through the transition.
+Reinforce the child for focusing on the new task.

 - Begin each session with the same first activity.